IvanAnanev/github_trends/README.md

   * Check GitHub API every X minutes and pull trending repositories;
     * Trending - with most number of Stars;
-    * Please DO NOT user cron or anything like that; received repositories in the database
+    * Please DO NOT user cron or anything like that;
-  * Save received repositories in the database
+  * Save received repositories in the database;
     * We’re expecting you to choose the database and explain us your decision;
     * It could be PostgreSQL, Mnesia, etc.